-Toronto-based OMX, an online platform that helps companies working on government contracts track their compliance with agreements, is receiving a $2.8 million investment from Lockheed Martin, according to a report from BNN.
+Toronto-based OMX, an online platform that helps companies working on government contracts track their compliance with agreements, is receiving a $3.8 million CAD investment from Lockheed Martin, according to a report from BNN.

 OMX’s data analytics and project management software platform connects buyers and sellers in the defence, aerospace, mining, and infrastructure industries.
 Its technology also enables companies to track and manage the economic impacts of major projects, particularly government procurements.

 Speaking with BNN’s Jon Erlichman, OMX founder and president Nicole Verkindt said the funding will go towards expanding OMX’s platform into international markets, allowing companies in other countries to track and manage their projects’ impact and spending.

 “We got started really focusing on that niche: legal requirements to report back on where the impacts are to the economy.
 [We are] now widening it out into other sectors and going global,” said Verkindt, who is also a judge on CBC’s Next Gen Den.
 “Other countries like India and across Europe are requiring this too.”

 Verkindt also noted that Lockheed Martin, a global aerospace, defense, security and advanced technologies company, is providing OMX with feedback about how to carry out its international expansion.
 She added that with Lockheed Martin having offset obligations to invest in companies around the world, Lockheed Martin will use OMX’s software technology.

 “The money was not an equity investment.
 It’s to go towards technical development for features they wanted.”

 “The money was not an equity investment.
 It’s to go towards technical development for features they [Lockheed Martin] wanted, other companies wanted.
 We did a big cross section of lots of big companies…they provide a lot of feedback for a product they really need,” said Verkindt.
 “They’re really at the forefront of a lot of this tracking and using data analytics and big data to really be the best at producing those reports.”